Delta-XZ/Bad-apple-python/README.txt

-This file will show you how to re create [YT video link]
+This file will show you how to re create [https://youtu.be/DWOTCUtOBIY]

 Required applications: